 - Carefully document the final scope of your review.

 - Define a final relevant set of search terms.
 Carefully document the final version of set of search terms.

 - Register your systematic review in a register of systematic reviews.
 This is mandatory for reviews of randomized controlled trials and recommended for all other reviews.
-Go to PROSPERO – An international prospective register of systematic reviews.
-Examples of registrations of systematic reviews that are not meta analyses:
+Go to PROSPERO – An international prospective register of systematic reviews for human research (or CAMARADES for animal studies).
+Examples of registrations in PROSPERO of systematic reviews that are not meta analyses:

 - Do the search using your final set of search terms.
 You must do the search in at least two publication databases and the set of search terms will be very similar (though not identical) in each database.
 Carefully document the hits in each separate database ignoring that many publications are duplicates.
 (All this needs to be written in the PRISMA flow chart).